gnu-octave/bootstrap/README.md

 Function help can also be requested directly from the Octave/MATLAB command prompt, by typing `help function-name` - substituting in the actual function name.

 In Octave only, you can get a basic overview of the package and it's functions by typing: `pkg describe -verbose statistics-resampling`, or request demonstrations of function usage by typing `demo function-name`.
 Users can also request help with using functions and programming in Octave at the [discourse group](https://octave.discourse.group/c/help/6).

+*TIP: Integrate use of the statistics-resampling package into your analysis workflow along with other programming languages (e.g. Python, R or Julia etc.) using [Jupyter Lab with an Octave kernel](https://jupyter.org/try).*

 ### Quick start